-Veterinarians may explore SBA financing for:
+Veterinarians often explore SBA financing for:

 These loans may be used for: